 Sharna has built with the help of the community, a 45 sq meter studio with loft.
 A beautiful mosaic floor has been created by Kapils son Tejas, from tiles Kapil has collected over the years from dump bins at tile shops.
 Waste water and toilet are collected by a vermicast waste water system.
 Sharna commutes to Auckland for the working week, leaving Monday morning and returning Fridays evening to recharge after a week in the city!

 Known as ‘The Far Side’.
 Nellie and Dolf have built a Hebal style house.
 Rob and Marijke are building a timbercreate “castle”, with lots of curves and mosaics.
-They are also renovating and building the iconic Eutopia Cafe in Kaiwaka.
+They also renovated and extended the iconic Eutopia Cafe in Kaiwaka, which they still run as of 2026 .
 They love to create beautiful thing and enjoy carving, mosaics, sailing and music.
-Robert works in Auckland 1 day per week.
-Marijke teaches art to children occasionally.
 They have extensive fruit orchards and gardens and all sorts of animals share the property.

 David and Margie Slinger: